Medically reviewed by Angela Sheddan, FNP-BC

 In individuals who frequently experience stress, cortisol levels in the body are observably higher in the morning.
 This could be seen as a benefit in some cases, because people who experience worry often feel a higher degree of control from worrying (think of it like a hyper focus).

 Unfortunately, this cycle can also have severely negative impacts.
 Ongoing anxiety has the potential to lead to other long-term health issues like migraines, heart disease, ulcers and even things like eyesight issues.
+There's even more of a connection between anxiety and migraines than you may initially realize.

 What’s causing the insomnia, the cortisol spikes and the general increase in anxiety may be a variety of things — concerns about work, about finances, about family members and loved ones.
 Anxiety could be caused by fears about the future or intrusive thoughts about the past.